yueli0827/GFE-TVC/README.md

 ### Feature Extraction

-The following is a example of feature extraction on `REASSEMBLE` dataset.
+The following is a example of feature extraction.

 ```bash
 cd feature extraction/